Kling 1.5 vs 1.0 - A Comparison through Kling API

 Kling 1.0 and Kling 1.5 Comparison

-And now, let's see how the original Kling 1.0 model fairs against the new Kling 1.5 model.
+And now, let's see how the previous Kling 1.0 model fares against the new Kling 1.5 model.

 Example 1: MLB Detroit Tigers Player Hitting a Baseball with a Baseball Bat